-Activist Erica Garner, daughter of police chokehold victim, dies following heart attack
+Activist Erica Garner, daughter of NYC police chokehold victim, dies at 27

 “When you report this you remember she was human: mother, daughter, sister, aunt,” according to a tweet Saturday on her Twitter account.
 “Her heart was bigger than the world.
 It really really was.
 She cared when most people wouldn’t have.
 She was good.
 She only pursued right, no matter what.
 No one gave her justice.”

-Eric Garner died on Staten Island in July 2014, after being put in a chokehold by police officer Daniel Pantaleo.
+Eric Garner died on Staten Island in July 2014, after being put in a chokehold by police Officer Daniel Pantaleo.
 Pantaleo had been in the process of arresting Garner on the suspicion that he was selling loose cigarettes.
 The video of the encounter traveled around the world as Garner’s last words – “I can’t breathe” – became a rallying cry for advocates of policing reform, as stories and videos about the deaths of black men killed by the police continue to draw wide outrage.

 A Staten Island grand jury declined to indict Pantaleo in 2014; the officer remains on modified duty.
 A Justice Department probe into Garner’s death has yet to conclude.